 Daniel Austin examined over 3,000 bankruptcy cases from Pacer in 2011.
-First, 22.4% of these bankruptcy cases had student loans with the average student loan debt of 29,000.
+First, 22.4% of these bankruptcy cases had student loans with an average student loan debt of 29,000.
 The amount is increasing.
 In 2010 21% of bankruptcy cases had student loan debt and the average amount of student loan debt was 24,600.

 Second, his studies show private student loans tend to cause the problems.
-For example, private loans have higher balances, interest rates and defaults.
-When loans are given it targets minorities and their families with worthless loans for worthless degrees in discriminatory programs which are designed to make the schools and lenders money.
-Why underage students were advised to borrow $50,000 or more in minutes for useless degrees lacks explanation.
-These degrees provided no career with an ability to repay that debt in reckless lending practices.
+For example, private loans have higher balances, interest rates, and defaults.
+Moreover, the loans target minorities and their families with worthless loans for worthless degrees.
+Moreover, these are discriminatory programs that, by design, serve to make the schools and lenders money.
+Unfortunately, the student is often left with no marketable skills whatsoever.

 Brunner Student Loan Bankruptcy Law Reform

 You can listen to American Bankruptcy Institute podcast #116 at http://podcast.abi.org/657 with professors Daniel Austin of Northeastern University School of Law, G. Marcus Cole of Stanford Law School, with host David Epstein.